arangodb/docs/3.8/architecture-write-ahead-log.md

 can thus block the garbage-collection progress and should therefore be avoided at all costs.

-On a system that acts as a replication master, it is useful to keep a few of the already collected write-ahead logfiles so replication slaves still can fetch data from them if required.
+On a system that acts as a replication leader, it is useful to keep a few of the already collected write-ahead logfiles so replication Followers still can fetch data from them if required.
 How many collected logfiles will be kept before they get deleted is configurable via the option *--wal.historic-logfiles*.